patricksongzy/neural-net/README.md

 # neural-net
-A neural network implementation in java.
+A neural network implementation in Java.
+This implementation passes gradient checks, but does not guaranty accuracy.
+This project has no commit history, because it was copied off of one of my private repositories.
 ## Project
 This project includes:
 * Convolutional, Feed-Forward, Down-Sampling/Pooling, Dropout and GRU layers.